mack73/azure-alerts-to-teams/README.md

 This set of instructions deploys a complete set of resources for each alert type.
 This might not be required for your deployment if you want the alerts to be published to the same Teams Channel.
 See the section 'Combined Alerting' for instructions on how to accomplish this at the bottom.

 ## Installation Instructions:
 1. Deploy 'api-connection.json' template.
-Required parameter: 'api_connection_username' You will need to include The email address of the account used to authenticate to teams as a parameter.
+Required parameter: 'api_connection_username' You will need to include the email address of the account used to authenticate to teams.
 Optional parameter: 'api_connection_name' you can specify the API connection name.
 The default is value is 'teams'

     #### Example deployment using CLI:
     az deployment group create --resource-group teams-alert-prod --parameters api_connection_username=user@contoso.com api_connection_name=teams --template-file api-connection.json